Icon Library Resources - Most Popular Sets

 - Icons available in a variety of formats

-With more than 5,000 icons for iOS and Android platforms, PixelLove is a go-to icons collection for designers creating mobile sites and apps.
+With 15,000 icons for iOS and Android platforms, PixelLove is a go-to icons collection for designers creating mobile sites and apps.
 All icons are available in a variety of pixel sizes.
 Layer and slice files ensure that icons can be edited in both Photoshop and Sketch.
 Both icons and icon fonts are included to meet a diverse array of design needs.

 - Free and paid icons with four subscription levels

 - Icons specially designed for the Apple Watch

 This collection of more than 10 million icons represents another one of the "big players" in the icon collections space.
 Flaticon users can download an unlimited number of icons in PNG and enjoy easy control over design features too.
 All icons can be adjusted to meet the colour and size needs of individual designers.
 Users can also generate icon fonts for use on personal and commercial projects.
 Flaticon offers a Mac app for easy integration of icons via Sketch, Photoshop, Illustrator and more.